 Careers Programme

-At Bronte Girls’ Academy, we strive to empower our pupils with the knowledge to help them to make wise decisions to enable them to get to their next milestone in their education through college, university, apprenticeships and ultimately the job market with success and a feeling of accomplishment.
+At Bronte Girls’ Academy, we strive to empower our pupils with the knowledge to help them make wise decisions to enable them to get to the next milestone in their education through college, university, apprenticeships and ultimately the job market with success and a feeling of accomplishment.

-At BGA, we are committed to ensure all our pupils have access to high quality impartial careers advice, and to employers who can help them to consider their future options into employment, apprenticeships or further and higher education.
+At BGA, we are committed to ensuring all our pupils have access to high-quality impartial career advice, and to employers who can help them consider their future options for employment, apprenticeships or further and higher education.

 Gatsby Benchmark Table (800x400 px)

-At BGA, we meet each of these benchmarks through some of the following provisions.
-The list is not exhaustive, but provides insight to how we support our pupils:
+At BGA, we meet these benchmarks through some of the following provisions.
+The list is not exhaustive but provides insight into how we support our pupils:

 At Key Stage 3: